Culture and communication

 All of this provides encouragement for the future, where Dr Bartel hopes the integration of narratives of lived experience can provide a way of improving mental healthcare, observing how “creating a bridge between science and the arts can help us all to learn and grow”.

-Dr Heike Bartel is an Associate Professor in German Studies in the School of Cultures, Languages and Area Studies.
+Dr Heike Bartel is a Professor of German Studies and Health Humanities.

 The AHRC and Wellcome-funded project – Hungry for Words – won the Research Project of the Year (Arts, Humanities and Social Sciences) in the Times Higher Education Awards in 2021 – the “Oscars” of higher education.